 Our very first side hustles were:

 Mechanical Turk is a site where one completes “micro-tasks” for small sums of money.
 We fill out surveys for the majority of our Turk time.
 However, we have also done some simple transcription and image recognition tasks as well.
 Each task is usually quick and pays a small sum of money (most well under $1.00).
 No one is getting rich on Mechanical Turk.
-Having said that, we have earned a combined $1,917 from our Turk work over the past 18 months.
+Having said that, we earned a combined $1,917 from our Turk work in an 18 month span.
 We only do Mechanical Turk when we need a work break or have nothing else pressing in the evening.
 So it is not cannibalizing from our more lucrative earning opportunities.

 A positive of Mechanical Turk is that it is run through Amazon.
 The site is trusted, run solidly, and you can feel comfortable that you will get paid.
 You can either deposit earnings directly into your bank account (our preference) or apply them to Amazon purchases (how convenient!).